No mayo Italian Tuna Salad

 It’s tasty delicious and better for you

-Speaking of empty calories and less healthy fats, take a look at the nutritional values on this recipe.
-It’s really impressive what this simple substitution for mayo makes in nutritional values.
-Chopped tomato mixed right into the salad as an ingredient helps with the nutritional stats too.
+Take a look at the nutritional values on this recipe.
+It’s really impressive what this simple substitution for mayo makes in nutritional value.
+Adding chopped tomato right into the salad as an ingredient helps provide some moisture and adds to the nutritional stats too.

 There’s a reason for squeezin‘

-In this recipe, we squeeze the tuna to get out as much liquid as possible.
+We are going to start this salad by squeezing the tuna to get out as much liquid as possible.
 This is an important step.
-The tuna is going to be dry enough to soak up the olive oil and the juices rendered by the chopped tomato.
+We want the tuna to be dry so it will soak up the juices rendered by the chopped tomato and the olive oil.
 Without squeezing, the salad would be wet and sloppy instead of fresh and light.

 Here’s what YOU WILL NEED: